AYUSH-SAMADHIYA/Celebal-Technologies/Assi-3/my-dashboard-app/README.md

 ## Usage

 * Navigate through the app using the top navigation bar to access Dashboard, Users, Kanban, Calendar, and Charts pages.
 * On the **Users** page, add new users.
-Click on a user to view their profile and assign tasks.
+Click on a user to view their profile and update tasks.
-* On the **Kanban** board, add new tasks and move them between columns.
+* On the **Kanban** board, assign new tasks to users and move them between columns.
 * On the **Calendar** page, add and manage events.
 * The **Dashboard** and **Charts** pages will automatically reflect changes made on the Users and Kanban pages.